The Holy Spirit, The Comforter - Bible Lesson For Kids- John 14:15-21.

 Can you tell me, in what ways can you see the wind?

 Can you feel the wind?

-Just as you can't see the wind but you can see the wind blow through the leaves on the trees, it is similar with the Holy Spirit.
+Just as you can't see the wind but you can see the wind blow through the leaves on the trees, it is similar to the Holy Spirit.
 You can't see the Holy Spirit but you can see His effect in your heart or in the hearts of the people around you.

 When you are afraid ask God to fill you with peace.
 When you feel it - that is the Holy Spirit active in your heart!

 Here is a craft to help teach on the Holy Spirit:

 Print out the template (you will find it in the Kid's Zone HERE).